AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

 ## AWS CodeDeploy

 - A Developer is trying to deploy a serverless application using AWS CodeDeploy.
 The application was updated and needs to be redeployed.
 What file does the Developer need to update to push that change through CodeDeploy?- appspec.yml
+  - The application specification file (AppSpec file) is a YAML-formatted or JSON-formatted file used by CodeDeploy to manage a deployment.
+The AppSpec file defines the deployment actions you want AWS CodeDeploy to execute.

 ## Cloud watch